 - reduce the cost ownership through automation.

-During the operation of the communication service the CSP provides assurance of service quality expectation and CSP meets the CSC expectations on automation as well as internal goals on CAPEX and OPEX efficiency.
+During the operation of the communication service the CSP provides assurance of service quality requirements and CSP meets the CSC expectations on automation as well as internal goals on CAPEX and OPEX efficiency.

-REQ-CSA_CSA-FUN-01 The CSP shall be able to provide a statement of CS requirements to a 5GS and receive capability information about these from the 5GS.
+REQ-CSA_NSA-FUN-01 The CSP shall be able to provide a statement of network slice requirements to a 5GS and receive capability information about these from the 5GS.

-REQ-CSA_CSA-FUN-02 The 5GS shall have the capabilities to monitor, and report to CSP the fulfilment of committed CS requirements and actions taken to adjust for deviations.
+REQ-CSA_NSA-FUN-02 The 5GS shall have the capabilities to monitor, and report to CSP the fulfilment of committed network slice requirements and log actions taken to adjust for deviations.

-REQ-CSA_CSA-FUN-03 The 5GS shall have the capabilities to monitor and report to CSP actions taken to adjust deviations on committed CS requirements.

-REQ-CSA_CSA-FUN-04 The 5GS shall have the capability to provide in-operation assurance of service quality expectation.
+REQ-CSA_NSA-FUN-04 The 5GS shall have the capability to provide in-operation assurance of service quality requirements.

-REQ-CSA_CSA-FUN-05 The 5GS shall have the capability to ensure the service quality requirements during the service operations.
+.

 5.1.2 Communication service assurance for shared resources